piecole/gromacs-simulation-workflow/README.md

 3. **System-Specific Parameters**: Various parameters in the MDP files (temperature, pressure, timestep, etc.) may need to be adjusted based on your specific system and requirements.

 4. **Index Groups**: The script uses a default `index.ndx` file.
 You may need to create custom index groups for your specific analysis needs.

-5. **Disulfide Bonds**: While the script can handle disulfide bonds, you need to specify them explicitly using the `-s` option.

 ## Customization Required